dmbarbour/wikilon/docs/ABC.md

 ## Tokens

 Tokens have the form of short text between curly braces, e.g. `{foo}`.
 Like accelerators, tokens must have a pure, formal semantics as a finite `[abcd]` expansion.

-The text between the two braces is limited to 255 UTF-8 bytes, which must be valid literal texts but additionally forbids LF and `{}`.
+Tokens are limited.
+The total token size, including curly braces, is limited to 64 bytes, i.e. 62 UTF-8 bytes between braces.
+They must be valid within a text literal, and may not contain LF, SP, or curly braces.

 Most tokens have *identity semantics*, i.e. removing them from the code does not impact its formal behavior.
 Tokens with identity semantics can broadly support performance, safety, security, debugging, and rendering.
 For example, `[A]{&jit}` is formally no different from `[A]`, but would tell a runtime to force just-in-time compilation.

 Remaining tokens have *linking semantics*, inlining a named subprogram.
-For example, in [AO](AboutAO.md), the token `{%foo}` will formally inline the definition of word `foo` in place of the token.
+For example, token `{%foo}` will formally inline the definition of word `foo` in place of the token.
 In a distributed system, linking might use secure hashes.
 Linking in ABC systems must always be acyclic.

 For more information on tokens and the abundant idioms surrounding them, see the primary [ABC document](AboutABC.md).